 We recommend that you go to an artificial ski slope for lessons before coming to Tiffindell.
 This will enable you to start skiing as soon as you arrive.
 Better basics, control and less chance of injury.
-The Ski Deck® in Randburg, offers a special course of 3 x 1 hour lessons for R1080 and individual lessons at R480 per hour.
+The Ski Deck® in Randburg offers a course of 6 lessons for R2450.

 MEDICAL SUPPORT & EVACUATION

 WORRIED ABOUT INJURY?
 The resort will have an experienced medic on duty, with a first aid room, independently operated by a third-party specialist medical service provider.
 Consultations are for your account.
 The first aid room will also dispense non-prescription medical & toiletry supplies.

 WHAT TO BRING

 Take the right ski clothing on your ski / snowboard holiday as weather conditions can change rapidly in the mountains.
 For beginners, it may be best to hire ski clothing.
 The Ski Deck in Randburg hires ski jackets and ski pants, and has the best range of good value for money ski clothing, used, rental or new in South Africa.